ZoredA/PScripts/README.md

 ```

 ###Future Plans:
-* Add command line parameters for name/start number/end number so it doesn't go ask the user for input.
 * Make the destination and perhaps even the source folder be configurable via command line parameters.
 * Add a command line _silent_ option.
 * Possibly make the output file name more flexible.
 Possibly add VLC style customizable syntax.